privatenumber/minification-benchmarks/readme.md

 ## 👟 Methodology

-- Each minifier is executed in its own process
+- Each minifier is executed in its own process with a 1 minute timeout
-- The measured time is an average taken from 10 consecutive runs
+- The measured time is an average taken from 5 consecutive runs
 - Each table is sorted by smallest minified size in ascending order
 - Each time is annotated with a multiplier relative to the fastest minifier
 - _"Minzipped size"_ measures how well the minified file compresses with Gzip